Generalized Graph Manifolds, Residual Finiteness, and the Singer Conjecture: Dimension Estimates

 \begin{lemma} Let $(M^{2n}, g)$ and $\mathcal{H}^k_{g}(M)$ be as above.
 For any $R>1$ and $x\in M$ such that $B_g(x, R)$ is isometric to a ball $B_{g_{\IC}}(-, R)$ in the complex-hyperbolic space form $(\IH^n_{\IC}, g_{\IC})$ (with sectional curvature normalized so that $-4\leq sec_{g_{\IC}}\leq-1$), we have

-where $D_{1}(n, k)>0$ depends on the $n$ and $k$ only. \end{lemma} \begin{proof} For this lemma, we need to go beyond the estimates proved in \cite{DS17} for negatively curved and pinched Riemannian manifolds.
-Indeed, the estimate in \eqref{C1} crucially relies upon some Hodge theory.
-For the details see Section 4 in \cite{DS20} and in particular Lemma 39 therein. \end{proof}
+where $D_{i}(n, k)>0$, $i=1, 2$ depends on the $n$ and $k$ only. \end{lemma} \begin{proof} For this lemma, we need to go beyond the estimates proved in \cite{DS17} for negatively curved and pinched Riemannian manifolds.
+Indeed, the estimate in \eqref{C1} crucially relies upon the fact that geodesic spheres in complex-hyperbolic space have constant mean curvature.
+For the details see Section 3 in \cite{DS20} and in particular Lemma 25 and Lemma 28 therein. \end{proof}